 - The Adult DKA/HHS Insulin Infusion Protocol has been assigned to all inpatient nurses working adult units.
 This course will demonstrate understanding of the new hospital-wide Adult DKA/HHS Insulin Infusion Protocol through patient cases, specifically: starting the DKA/HHS insulin infusion; frequency of monitoring; adjustment of the infusion rate; response to hypoglycemia.
 The Adult DKA HHS Insulin Infusion Adjustment Table (PDF) will need to be printed and referenced to complete the quiz.
 [2/26/2013]

-Managers and designee's will be able to perform a variety of tasks in UC Learning Center.
-CPPN has developed PDF guides for your convenience.
+Managers and designee's will be able to perform a variety of tasks in UC Learning Center including:

-Standard exception reports are available to managers and designee's.
-Exception reports will automatically appear in the Manager mode when one or more of your viewable users is assigned a learning activity.
-There are two reporting levels, users and activites.
-When the display is changed from direct reports to all viewable users, each user in the department(s) you have access to will appear.
-Direct reports will only display employees who you directly supervise.
+- Exception Reports: These reports will display the user's assigned training completion progress in terms of percent complete.
+The exception reports will automatically appear in Manager mode when one or more of your viewable users is assigned to a learning activity.
+There are two reporting levels, users and activities.
+When the display is changed from all viewable users to direct reports, only employees whom you directly supervise will appear.

 Effective September 29, 2014, the new skills and competency format was implemented.
 All previous versions of the skills and competencies are no longer valid per the Nursing Operations and Practice Committee and the new Structure Standards.
 The actual requirements of an individual skills check sheet have not changed, only the format.

 All checklists can now be found on the skills and competency website.
 All documents must be scanned and submitted electronically by e-mail to firstname.lastname@example.org.
 Paper forms submitted by fax, inter-office, hand delivery, etc. will be returned unprocessed.